bsimm/rumars/docs/redcode/comments.md

 Redcode allows single line comments to be included in the warrior's source code by using the semi-colon `;` character similar to assembly language.

-The parser will ignore everything after the semi-colon (exlucding it from the parsed output) until it encounters the end of the line.
+The parser will ignore everything after the semi-colon (excluding it from the parsed output) until it encounters the end of the line.

 At times, redcode can be quite cryptic so comments are a useful way of